OlivierZendra/OlivierZendra.github.io/_pages/about.md

 Welcome to Olivier ZENDRA’s homepage at [https://olivierzendra.github.io/](https://olivierzendra.github.io/).
 *(work-in-progress)*

-I’m a full-time tenured Inria researcher (Chargé de Recherche, in French) at Inria Centre at Rennes University, France.
+I’m a full-time tenured [Inria](https://inria.fr/en) researcher (Chargé de Recherche, in French) at the [Inria Centre at  Rennes University](https://www.inria.fr/en/inria-centre-rennes-university), France.

 There, I’m currently a member of the DiverSE team ([@ Inria](https://www.inria.fr/fr/diverse) [@ IRISA](https://www.irisa.fr/equipes/diverse)).
 Previously I was team leader of the [TAMIS team](https://www.inria.fr/en/teams/tamis), and previously a member of said team.

 I'm also Cybersecurity research delegate of the Inria Centre.

+I used to be at Inria Nancy – Grand Est, France, as a member of the LORIA research center (UMR 7503), as member of of the project-teams ECOO, Miro, Design, and then TRIO.

 I hold a PhD in Computer Science, as well the HDR (Habilitation à Dirigier les Recherches) in Computer Science.

-I used to be at Inria Nancy – Grand Est, France, as a member of the LORIA research center (UMR 7503), as member of of the project-teams ECOO, Miro, Design, and then TRIO.

 ## Contact info: ##
 Email: `<firstname> dot <lastname> at inria.fr`